-This section should provide descriptions, with concept and layout plans, of requirements for constructing, upgrading or relocating all infrastructure within the project.
+This section should provide descriptions, with concept and layout plans, of requirements for constructing, upgrading or relocating all infrastructure with the project.
 The locations of any necessary infrastructure easements should be shown on the plan.
-The matters to be considered include such infrastructure as roads, rail (including the rail corridor), level crossings, conveyors, bridges, tracks and pathways, dams and weirs, bore fields, power lines and other cables, wireless technology (e.g. microwave telecommunications), and pipelines for any services (whether underground or above).
+The matters to be considered include such infrastructure as roads, rail, bridges, jetties, ferries, tracks and pathways, dams and weirs, bore fields, power lines and other cables, wireless technology (e.g. microwave telecommunications), and pipelines for any services (whether underground or above).

-3.5.1 Transport-road/rail/air/ship
+3.5.1 Transport-road/rail/ship

-Provide an overview of the arrangements for the transport of plant, equipment, operational inputs, products, wastes and personnel during both the construction phase and operational phases of the MGOPD.
+Provide an overview of the arrangements for the transport of plant, equipment, products, wastes and personnel during both the construction phase and operational phases of the project.
 The description should cover the use of existing facilities and all requirements for the construction, upgrading or relocation of any transport related infrastructure.